hasbegun/killprocess/README.md

 ## killprocess

-This is a simple python script that takes program names and kill them if exist.
+This is a simple python script that takes program names and kills them if exist.

 ## Requirements
 python 2.7